CIMB FastSaver Review: What Are The Changes in January 2021?

 Ah… the CIMB FastSaver Account.

-A favourite of many freelancers, the self-employed, couples looking to grow their money in a joint account.
+A favourite of many freelancers, the self-employed, and couples looking to grow their money in a joint account.

 And generally, people who want a high-interest savings account that is relatively fuss-free.